uoregon-libraries/rais-image-server/README.md

 And I'm not even sure how well we support different variations of those two options... or even what variations might exist.
 So... good luck?

-- RAM usage could be ridiculous
+- RAM usage should be monitored

-We haven't even made a cursory attempt at curtailing RAM use.
-Go's garbage collection works well enough for our use case, but really large images and/or lots of traffic could cause the system to easily chew up unreasonable amounts of RAM.
-Load testing is highly recommended.
+Huge images and/or high traffic can cause the JP2 processor to chew up large amounts of RAM.
+The good news is that since compiling RAIS under Go 1.6, our RAM is significantly lower and more predictable than with Go 1.4.

+Stats from about a month of monitoring:

+- Go 1.4 would slowly grow in RAM use until it was routinely above 1 gig of RAM (even when under relatively low load), and would spike above 2 gigs
+- Go 1.6 is typically under 60 **megs** of RAM, with spikes being few and far between, and never going above 400 megs

 - IIIF Support isn't perfect